Frank Hubbard Powers: Murphey's barn/studio

-By 1904, Powers purchased the Murphy's Barn and farmhouse at the Carmel beachfront, off San Antonio Avenue, between 2nd and 4th Avenues, which still exists today.
-The land was originally purchased by Irish pioneer Matthew M. Murphey, a sea captain from Boston.
-Mathew's nephew John Monroe Murphy and his wife, Ann Murphy, built a farmhouse on the land ca. 1870.

-In 1903, the farmhouse was used as the first art studio in Carmel for his artist-wife, Jane Powers, who helped found the Carmel Arts and Crafts Club in 1905.
-She is credited with bringing other artists to Carmel and developing it into an art colony.
-Powers called it "The Dunes" and completely restored it in 1907.

 Powers was a member of the Zeta Psi fraternity, the San Francisco Bohemian Club, University Club, Commonwealth Club of California, the Society of California, and the Masonic fraternity.
-Powers and Devendorf spent time in San Francisco to recruit the Bohemian artists and writers.

 Death

 Powers died on November 15, 1920, at the age of 56, at his home in San Francisco.
 He was still a member of the Heller & Powers at the time of his death.
 Funeral service were held in N. Gray and Company funeral home.
 Cremation was at the Cypress Lawn Memorial Park in Colma, California.